WyriHaximus/blog.wyrihaximus.net/source/_posts/2024-10-01-building-secure-images-with-github-actions.markdown

 docker image build --platform={{ "${{" }} matrix.platform }} -t "${DOCKER_IMAGE}:reactphp-{{ "${{" }} env.PLATFORM_PAIR }}" --no-cache .
 ```

-Once the image has been build we use good old `docker save` to save the image to a tarball, for later use we make sure we include the platform in the file name:
+Once the image has been built we use good old `docker save` to save the image to a tarball, for later use we make sure we include the platform in the file name:

 ```bash
 docker save "${DOCKER_IMAGE}:reactphp-{{ "${{" }} env.PLATFORM_PAIR }}" -o ./docker-image/docker_image-{{ "${{" }} env.PLATFORM_PAIR }}.tar
 ```

-Then, we upload the directory the tarball is in as an artifact, and make sure we use the platform in the name, this will be come in handy later:
+Then, we upload the directory the tarball is in as an artifact, and make sure we use the platform in the name, this will come in handy later:

 ```yaml
 - uses: actions/upload-artifact@v4